Abhinayandrp/Image-Compressor-Resizer/README.md

 ## Requirements

-- Python 3.x (As we've created the installer hence no need to install Python)
+- Python 3.x
 - Pillow (Python Imaging Library)

 ## Installation
-NA
+Since an installer has been provided, there is no need to install Python or any dependencies manually.
+Simply run the installer to execute the application.

 ## Caution
 **No future updates**